Poetica Pavonis

 Like all good essays, Malatesta starts us off with some definitions.
 Right off the bat, we've got:

-Anarchy - which he defines simply as living without government.
+Anarchy - which he defines simply as the condition of living without government.
 Straightforward enough.
 You'd think that's the whole book sorted but turns out, there's more to it.
 For instance, what is a government, anyway?

-Government (or State) - Malatesta describes government as a system in which some people are entrusted with the responsibility of managing society, and, in exchange, they are elevated above the general population.
+Government (sometimes State) - Malatesta describes government as a system in which some individuals are empowered over others in the population in order to manage society (politically, financially, etc) by enacting and enforcing laws.
+In exchange for delegating these responsibilities, the general population gives up portions of their self-control.
 It shouldn't be that hard to conceptualize- it's how most of us live today.
 Obviously, as an anarchist, Malatesta is not altogether happy with this system.

 Despite sometimes being used interchangeably, there is a difference between the two- Malatesta refers to the State as the "abstract expression" which is "personified by Government."
-It's the difference between the Concept of A Car and your old Toyota- one is an idea, the other is concrete.
+It's the difference between the Concept of A Car and your own car- one is an idea, the other is a concrete embodiment of that idea.